 In this article, I would like to walk through you ten of the best drag and drop page builders that are available for WordPress today.

-All plugins have been tested except for Velocity Page, which is still currently in beta mode.
+All plugins have been tested.
 Please also note that the content elements that can be inserted into layouts are named differently by developers.
 Some plugins refer to them as blocks, some as widgets, and others as modules.
 For the sake of consistency, I have referred to all of them as elements throughout this article.

 The plugin has around forty content elements to choose from including social media sharing buttons, post grids, tables, sliders, image carousels and more.
 All elements are optimised for mobile devices.

 What I love about Visual Composer is how easy it is to create cool layouts quickly.
 There are several custom layouts available that split content into multiple columns and new rows can be added by dragging and dropping them into other areas of the page.

 Layouts can be saved as templates so that you can reuse them on other areas of your website.
 This makes it easy to create unique styles and duplicate them on similar pages.
 For example, you could create a unique layout for reviews and another for news.